-During 2022, the Board of Directors recommended to the extraordinary general assembly to use the share premium account, which had a balance of SR 508,589,751 as at 31 December 2022 as follows:

-- Increase the Company's share capital from SR 660,000,000 to SR 900,000,000 by granting one bonus share for every 2.75 shares.
+During 2022, the Board of Directors recommended to the extraordinary general assembly to use SR 240,000,000 from share premium account, which had a balance of SR 508,589,751 as at 31 December 2022 to increase the Company's share capital from SR 660,000,000 to SR 900,000,000 by granting one bonus share for every 2.75 shares.
 The proposed increase in share capital after obtaining necessary approvals from the competent authorities was approved by the shareholders at the extraordinary general assembly meeting held on 1 August 2023.
-The legal formalities were completed in this regard during the year ended 31 December 2023. - The Board of Directors unanimously decided on 11 July 2023 to cancel the transfer of share premium remaining balance of SR 268,589,751 to the statutory reserve account considering changes to the new companies' law, article 123, as well as Company's bylaws.
+The legal formalities were completed in this regard during the year ended 31 December 2023.